BU-IE-360/spring21-yulucoban/index.md

 ## Week 8 / Homework 2

 [Here](files/Homework2.html) is my homework that is about “Time Series Regression for Predicting Macroeconomic Indicator: Purchase of Vehicles”. using R !

+## Week 11 / Homework 3

+[Here](files/Homework3.html) is my homework that is about “Stationarity of Electricity Consumption Data in Turkey over 2016-2021 and Predictions of Daily Consumptions”. using R !